nick-kanakis/Design-Patterns/src/main/java/state/state.md

 client.

 ## How to use it ?
+1. Create a state diagram.
-1. Create a Context class that in handles the requests by foreign clients, It holds the current state of the system as well as every method of or system exposed as API.
+2. Create a Context class that in handles the requests by foreign clients, It holds the current state of the system as well as every method (aka every action in the class diagram) of the API exposed by the system.
-1. Create an interface State with every available action an the state diagram of our system.
+3. Create an interface State with every available action an the state diagram of our system.
-2. Implement the State interface for every available state of our system (based on the state diagram).
+4. Implement the State interface for every available state of our system (based on the state diagram).
 The concrete classes compose a reference to the Context class in order to change the State if needed.